yorokobi/vim-splunk/README.md

 Syntax highlighting for Splunk's .conf files
 =============

 This project is public domain.
-Please create your own branch and submit changes/patches/merge requests via Github or email me: colbyw at gmail dot com.
+Feel free to create your own branch and submit a pull request via Github or email me: colbyw at gmail dot com.

-Thanks to pi-rho (https://github.com/pi-rho), throck (https://github.com/throck), and asealey (https://github.com/asealey) for their contributions.
+Thanks to the many contributors to this project.